 Visual, interactive explainers — no equations required.

 All results are reproducible using SnapPy and SageMath.
+All scripts run in WSL with conda activate sage and print PASS/FAIL per claim.

 import snappy